camconrad/compensator/contracts/README.md

   - `uint8 direction` - The direction of the vote (0 = Against, 1 = For)
   - `uint256 blockNumber` - The block number when the vote was cast
   - `bytes32 txHash` - The transaction hash of the vote
+  - `uint256 timestamp` - The timestamp when the vote was cast
+  - `uint256 votingPower` - The voting power used for this vote
+  - `string reason` - The reason for the vote (optional)
 - `mapping(uint256 proposalId => VoteInfo voteInfo) public voteInfo` - Mapping to track vote information for each proposal.
+- `mapping(uint256 => VoteInfo) public allVotes` - Mapping to track all votes cast by the contract (for transparency).
+- `uint256 public voteCount` - Total number of votes cast by the contract.
+- `struct DelegateInfo` - Structure to track delegate performance:
+  - `uint256 successfulVotes` - Number of successful votes
+  - `uint256 totalVotes` - Number of total votes cast
+  - `uint256 totalRewardsEarned` - Total rewards earned from successful votes
+  - `uint256 totalVotingPowerUsed` - Total voting power used across all votes
+  - `uint256 averageVotingPowerPerVote` - Average voting power per vote
+- `DelegateInfo public delegateInfo` - Tracks delegate performance metrics.
+- `uint256 constant DELEGATE_REWARD_PERCENT` - Percentage of winning stakes that go to the delegate (20%).
 - `struct ProposalStake` - Gas-optimized structure to track individual delegator stakes on proposals:
   - `uint128 forStake` - Amount staked in support of a proposal (sufficient for COMP amounts)
   - `uint128 againstStake` - Amount staked against a proposal (sufficient for COMP amounts)